 Are You Google Analytics 4 Ready?

-If you are already using Google Analytics then chances are you are aware of the significant changes coming this year.
+If you are already using Google's Universal Analytics (UA) then chances are you are aware of the significant changes coming up imminently.
 From 1st July 2023, Google’s Universal Analytics will stop recording website data.
 At this point, the new version, Google Analytics 4 (GA4) will be the only way to track new data through your Google Analytics account.
-Data in Universal Analytics will continue to be in place for six months after the grace period.
+Data in Universal Analytics will continue to be in place for at least six months after the grace period.
 The data will not be accessible following the grace period.

 What is Google Analytics 4?